tiffanyttyeh/Rescorla-Wagner-Model/README.md

 ## Rescorla-Wagner-Model

+Vn+1 = Vn α(Δt) * (LnVn)
+Where:

+- Vn is the expected number of likes for post n
+- Vn+1 is the expected number of likes for the next post
+- α(Δt) is the learning rate as a function of the time between post n and the previous post
+- Ln is the actual number of likes received for post n

 The key assumptions of the Rescorla-Wagner model are:

 - Learning occurs through prediction errors (the difference between expected and actual outcomes).